Details for: Upper Austria Mariazell Route: C: 5th stage: Ybbsitz - Maria Seesal - Lunz am See - Lackenhof

 Description

-The fifth stage of this variant of the Mariazell Route starts at the so-called Ybbsitz Smithy Center, known for its artistic metal design and traditional blacksmithing.
-Everywhere in the town, we discover interesting sculptures, old machines, smithies, and other signs of the old craft.
-In 2010, "Blacksmithing in Ybbsitz" was even added to Austria's Intangible Cultural Heritage list.
-On the "Smithy Mile," an interesting three-kilometer themed trail, we start at FeRRUM (World of Iron) and hike out of town, passing, for example, the Experience Bridge.
-At Bauernschrotmühl, we have a wonderful view of the uniquely shaped Prochenberg (1123m) and hike uphill to Mitterlehen.
-Here, at the small chapel, a breathtaking panorama of the mountains to the east also unfolds.
-From Mitterlehen, it is not far to the romantic pilgrimage church Maria Seesal.
-Situated on a hilltop hidden in the forest, this church has a very special history.
-According to legend, the construction of the pilgrimage church is due to a dream by Helene Wochner, who saw an image of Mary one night in her sleep.
-When she later found the same image in a mill, she placed it on a mountainside.
-The image was followed by a wooden chapel, then a stone chapel, and finally, between 1904 and 1906, the current pilgrimage church was built above this chapel.
-Below the church, we walk south along winding roads until the path bends and we walk through between the Gschlief and Spitzkogel and Hamotkogel.
-For some time, the path steadily goes uphill until we reach Oberhackstock and Haslau.
-Through beautiful mixed forests and past countless fish ponds, the path leads us to Bodingbach and Holzapfel, where we stop at an original chapel to take a breather.
-We reach Lunz am See and can make a detour to the Amonhaus at the town's entrance on the right – one of Austria's most beautiful Renaissance buildings.
+The fifth stage of this variant of the Mariazell Trail starts in the so-called forging center of Ybbsitz, which is known for its artistic metalwork and traditional blacksmithing.
+Everywhere in the village we discover interesting sculptures, old machines, forges and other references to the old craft.
+In 2010, "Forging in Ybbsitz" was even added to the list of Austria's Intangible Cultural Heritage.
+We start at FeRRUM (World of Iron) on the "Blacksmith's Mile", an interesting three-kilometre themed trail, and walk out of the market, where we pass the adventure bridge, for example.
+At Bauernschrotmühl we have a wonderful view of the interestingly shaped Prochenberg (1123m) and hike uphill to Mitterlehen.
+Here, at the small chapel, we also have a fantastic panorama of the mountains to the east.
+From Mitterlehen it is not far to the romantic pilgrimage church of Maria Seesal.
+Situated on a hill, hidden in the forest, this church has a very special history.
+According to legend, the construction of the pilgrimage church goes back to a dream of Helene Wochner, who saw an image of the Virgin Mary in her sleep one night.
+When she later discovered the same image in a mill, she erected it on a hillside.
+The image was followed by a wooden chapel, then a stone chapel and finally, in 1904-1906, today's pilgrimage church was built above this chapel.
+Below the church, we walk in a southerly direction along winding roads until the path bends and we hike between the Gschliefkogel and Spitzkogel and the Hamotkogel.
+Here the trail climbs steadily for a while until we reach Oberhackstock and Haslau.
+Through beautiful mixed forests and past countless fish ponds, the trail leads us to Bodingbach and Holzapfel, where we stop at an original chapel and take a breather.
+We reach Lunz am See and can make a detour to the Amonhaus - one of the most beautiful Renaissance buildings in Austria - on the right as we enter the town.
 The building was constructed in 1551 by an Italian builder.
-Its richly decorated facade shows various motifs such as hearts, lilies, and dolphins; the arcade courtyard is often used for exhibitions and concerts.
-At the Lunz church, the route leads us along the Seebach stream to Lake Lunz, which now lies picturesquely before us, nestled between lush green forests.
-Along the shady south shore of the lake, the trail continues on an idyllic gravel path to Schloss Seehof, an impressive building near the lake.
-After a short climb, we reach Durchlass and hike through the forests to Maierhöfen.
-Here, we now immerse ourselves for a longer time in the deep forest but also enjoy several wonderful views of the surrounding mountain world.
+Its richly decorated façade features various motifs such as hearts, lilies and dolphins, while the arcaded courtyard is often used for exhibitions and concerts.
+At the Lunz church, the path leads us along the Seebach stream to Lake Lunz, which now lies picturesquely before us, nestled between lush green forests.
+We continue along the southern shore of the lake on an idyllic gravel path to Seehof Castle, an impressive building near the lake.
+After a short climb, we reach Durchlass and walk through the woods to Maierhöfen.
+Here we immerse ourselves in the deep forest for a long time, but also enjoy the wonderful views of the surrounding mountains several times.
 After a long hike, we finally reach Lackenhof.
-There is a small but very beautiful church with a lovingly designed garden and a scenic cemetery located on the slope.
+There is a small but very beautiful church with a lovingly landscaped garden and a lovely cemetery on the hillside.

 Starting point of the tour